b3m1ch4/wdi-2/README.md

 availability for gigs.

 ## Links
--Link to the frontend app: https://b3m1ch4.github.io/wdi-2-front/ -Link to the frontend repo: https://github.com/b3m1ch4/wdi-2-front -Link to the backend app: https://quiet-castle-23974.herokuapp.com/ -Link to the backend repo: https://github.com/b3m1ch4/wdi-2-back
+- Link to the frontend app: https://b3m1ch4.github.io/wdi-2-front/
+- Link to the frontend repo: https://github.com/b3m1ch4/wdi-2-front
+- Link to the backend app: https://quiet-castle-23974.herokuapp.com/
+- Link to the backend repo: https://github.com/b3m1ch4/wdi-2-back

 ## List technologies used on backend
--Ruby on Rails
+- Ruby on Rails
--Postgres sql
+- Postgres sql
--Heroku
+- Heroku

 ## List unsolved problems which would be fixed in future iterations.
--Create an additional, joint resource called "bands" -Allow band members to respond with their gig availability -Use psql's time and time storage
+- Create an additional, joint resource called "bands"
+- Allow band members to respond with their gig availability
+- Use psql's time and time storage
--Use psql's time zone features
+- Use psql's time zone features

 ## Document your planning and tell a story about your development process and problem-solving strategy.
 The prompt for this project was pretty opened ended in comparison to our first